 Computer Science and Engineering

 Computer Science and Engineering is at the core of the information age.
 To prepare our students for the tremendous opportunities in the field, the CSE Department is strongly committed to excellence in both education and research.
-We conduct ground-breaking work in artificial intelligence, bioinformatics, robotics, software security, computer networking, software systems, biomedical image processing, computer vision, mobile healthcare, and the WWW.
+We conduct ground-breaking work in artificial intelligence, bioinformatics, data mining, robotics, software security, computer networking, software systems, biomedical image processing, computer vision, mobile healthcare, and the WWW.
 Our faculty includes five NSF CAREER award winners, one of the most prestigious awards available to young researchers in CSE.

 Lehigh undergraduates benefit from the personal attention typical of a small college, yet have exposure to state-of-the-art technologies available only at a research university.
 To provide flexibility, we offer a variety of different undergraduate degree programs, including B.S. degrees in the College of Engineering, and a B.S. and a B.A. degree in the College of Arts and Sciences.
 All of our B.S. degrees are fully accredited.
 In addition, we offer a unique B.S. in Computer Science and Business which is accredited both in computer science and in business.
 Beyond their courses, students often work one-on-one with faculty, and can even become involved in their research projects.
 Internships provide real-world experience.